-1. The Union may submit a written appeal of a remediation review decision that results in non-reappointment within 60 days of the receipt of the decision.
+- 1. The Union may submit a written appeal of a remediation review decision that results in non-reappointment within 60 days of the receipt of the decision.
 The appeal shall be submitted to the Provost of the Employee's campus, and copies shall be provided to the academic unit, the Dean, and Academic Human Resources.
-The written appeal shall state, with specificity, the Union's basis for the appeal.

-- 2. The Provost shall consider the record, which includes the previous continuing review materials and reports, as well as those of the remediation review, with all attendant Employee responses appended.
+The written appeal shall state, with specificity, the Union's basis for the appeal. - 2.
+The Provost shall consider the record, which includes the previous continuing review materials and reports, as well as those of the remediation review, with all attendant Employee responses appended.
 This review will include the issues raised by the Union in its written appeal.
 The Provost may make further inquiries as deemed appropriate by the Provost. - 3.
 When the Provost's review of the appeal is complete, the Provost shall issue a written decision to the Employee, the Union, and the academic unit.
 The Provost may allow the decision giving rise to the appeal to stand, may overturn it, or may return the matter to the academic unit to redo the procedure.
 If the Provost returns the matter to the academic unit to redo the procedure and the subsequent academic unit decision remains unsatisfactory to the Union, the Union may file a second appeal under this section.
 In the event of such a second appeal, the scope of issues under review will be limited to those events and decisions arising after the return of the matter to the academic unit.
 If the Provost overturns the decision giving rise to the appeal, the Provost shall specify the length of the period of reappointment to seven years. - 4.
-The decision of the Provost to overturn or to uphold the nonreappointment is binding on the academic unit, the Employee and the Union with respect to the non-reappointment decision being appealed.
-If the Provost upholds the decision of the academic unit for non-reappointment, the Union may grieve the decision solely and exclusively on the grounds of an alleged procedural violation of this section.
-If such a grievance is filed, the authority of the arbitrator shall be limited to ordering the Provost to redo the process set forth in this section.
+The decision of the Provost to overturn or to uphold the non-reappointment is binding on the academic unit, the Employee and the Union with respect to the non-reappointment decision being appealed.